mongodb/docs/source/tutorial/deploy-geographically-distributed-replica-set.rst

    replSet = rs0/mongodb0.example.net,mongodb1.example.net,mongodb2.example.net

-Modify the :mongodb:setting:`bind_ip` to reflect a secure interface on your system that will be able to access all other members of the set *and* on which all other members of the replica set can access the current node.
+Modify the :setting:`bind_ip` to reflect a secure interface on your system that will be able to access all other members of the set *and* on which all other members of the replica set can access the current node.
 The DNS or host names need to point and resolve to this